georgeperez/titanpointe.org/_pages/matricula.md

 <h2>RUMAD on macOS</h2>

-<p>A recent change by the CTI may cause connection issues when trying to access RUMAD after November 11, 2019.</p>
+<p>A change by the CTI office may cause connection issues when trying to access RUMAD after November 11, 2019.</p>

 <p>You may see the following warning message:</p>